 An inner tube is an inflatable rubber ring that sits inside your bike tyre.
 In a standard bicycle tyre, this is what you inflate and holds the air when you pump up your tyres.

 While being one of the simplest parts on your bike, inner tubes come in a wide range of sizes, valve types and a choice of materials.
-This makes choosing the right tube harder than it sounds.
+This makes choosing the right tube harder than it sounds, particularly for new cyclists.

 Bikes feature different wheel sizes depending on discipline, with inner tubes coming in various widths and diameters for road bikes, gravel bikes and mountain bikes.